 Display a placeholder when a listview or templateview is empty or, the other way around, when a listview or templateview is not empty.
 The placeholder can consist of anything that is available in pluggable widgets.
 The mode (showing the content when empty or not empty) can be configured in the widget.

-The widget listens to listviews or templateviews with a specified classname.
-When multiple elements on the page are using the same classname, the widget will respond to the first element .
+The widget listens to listviews or templateviews with a specified class name.
+When multiple elements on the page are using the same class name, the widget will respond to the last of the elements.

 Using a boolean flag, it is possible to replace the listview/template view with the placeholder or alternatively, the parent of the listview/templateview (including all its child elements).
 This way, it is possible to not only hide the listview/templateview itself, but also additional UI elements, such as a listview header.

 Add the widget to the page and configure.

 - show widget content when list is empty